 Not all games are good about maintaining security over P2P connections.
 We’ve heard that games ranging from Minecraft to old versions of Call of Duty, inadvertently left player IP addresses accessible to other players.
 Malicious players could use a packet sniffer to discover the actual IP address of other players.

-We’re not sure how widespread the problem is, but using a VPN when playing is an easy way to eliminate the risk.
+We’re not sure how widespread the problem is, but a VPN is an easy way to eliminate the risk when playing.

 How to choose your best VPN for gaming with no lag and fast speeds